-Frivolous Engineering was born sometime after the Useless Machine Video that our founder uploaded December 28th, 2009 and went viral that New Years Eve.
-That single video has racked up more than 10.4 million views and and is still climbing!
+Frivolous Engineering was born sometime after our founder posted a YouTube video called The Most Useless Machine EVER?!!??? on December 28th, 2009.
+It went viral that New Years Eve.
+Since then it’s had more than 10.5 million views and and is still climbing!

 Our Mission Statement:

 Brett is a Telecommunications Electronics Technician by training.
 His varied interests in all things technical has allowed him to branch out into other areas of electronics.